Are dogs ticklish?

 (Image credit: Getty Images)

 We all know that pooches love pets, but are dogs ticklish?
-Most humans are sensitive on their stomachs and bottom of their feet, erupting in giggles if touched there, but can dogs have the same sensation?
+Most humans are sensitive on their stomachs and the bottom of their feet, erupting in giggles if touched there, but can dogs have the same sensation?

 If your dog is taking a break from playing with the best dog toys, could you engage in a little tickle session?
 Would your dog get as much enjoyment out of it as humans do?
 There are two types of tickling, by the way: light tickling called knismesis which makes us shiver, and heavy tickling called gargalesis which makes us laugh.

-Tickling isn't just about touch, it's a social experience that involves teasing and laughter and playfulness.
+Tickling isn't just about touch, it's a social experience that involves teasing laughter and playfulness.
 You might wonder if dog's laugh, but they definitely do love to play, so it's no wonder humans ask if dogs are ticklish or not.
 Some humans are more ticklish than others, with certain people capable of withstanding any sort of tickle attack and others being far too sensitive to even get a pedicure.
 Can dogs be the same way?
 If they are ticklish, are some dogs more ticklish than others?
 Are certain spots more sensitive?
 Is tickling part of how to play with a dog?

 Where are dogs ticklish?